gerardmrk/erogen/README.md

 Not anymore, getting down to business to automate this once and for all, from start to end, from setup to teardown, where I can afford to.
 This repo will serve as a base boilerplate for any of my future fake fortune 500s, with the goal of clicking and typing as few things as possible to create a multi-tenanted multi-cloud multi-region highly-available highly-scalable distributed microservices architecture with a vendor-agnostic stack that isn't Kubernetes.

 This is primarily for personal use, but feel free to take a look if you feel like throwing away your weekends too.
-This project will reach a "usable" state, but never a "complete" state; I will continue to over-engineer and micro-optimize this code till I die (or get a new girlfriend).
+This project will reach a "usable" state, but never a "complete" state; I will continue to over-engineer and micro-optimize this code till I die.
 I may even recreate the repo if I feel the project structure is wrong.

 ## Disclaimer